TotalMiner/totalminer.github.io/cs/terrain2.md

 ## Generation

-Total Miner generates terrain by chunk.
-Each chunk contains 32 x 32 x 32 elements of voxel data.
+Total Miner generates terrain chunk by chunk.
+Each chunk contains a 3D grid of (32 x 32 x 32) voxels.
 A 512 x 512 x 512 world would have 16 x 16 x 16 of these chunks.
 A 2048 x 512 x 2048 world would have 64 x 16 x 64 of these chunks.

 The game determines the chunks that require generation at any given time and for each it calls the `void GenerateChunk(ITMMapChunk chunk)` method on the current `ITerrainGenerator` implementation.
 As a terrain generation modder, you write code in the `GenerateChunk()` method to put blocks (voxels) into each chunk as your terrain requires.